What is the MCAT®?

 On MCAT Test Day, you can expect to sit for the exam just over 7.5 hours with test-taking time and optional breaks—including one for lunch.
 Note that this time does not include your check-in time at the testing center.
 It is important to be on-time and fully prepared.
 The AAMC lists the Test Day schedule as follows:

 Chemical and Physical Foundations of Biological Systems

 Total Seated Time

 When is the MCAT offered?

 The MCAT is administered approximately 25 times per year between the months of January and September.
 Scores are usually released about a month or just over a month from each test date.
-You can see a full list of 2017 MCAT test dates and score release dates here.

 It is highly recommended that you register for your MCAT test date early so you can select your first-choice location, date, and time.
 Seats tend to fill quickly.

 You can register for the MCAT online via the AAMC.
 For MCAT registration, scheduling, or test location questions, contact the MCAT Program Office at 202-828-0690.

 The best time to take the MCAT is the year before you intend to start medical school.
 Additionally, it’s best to begin planning your test prep about three to five months before your MCAT test date.
 Kaplan recommends between 300 and 350 hours of total MCAT test prep.